9 min read

 Finally, we'd be remiss if we didn't advise you to manage your risk.
 When it comes to being radically candid with your boss, you have every right to be careful, and asking these questions will help you be careful.

 Start with the little things and ask, “Is it OK if we talk about this.”
 If they say no, don’t proceed.
 Don’t kiss up.
-If you find yourself unable to communicate with your boss and are looking for a new job, here's how ensure end up with a radically candid boss in your next role.
+If you find yourself unable to communicate with your boss and are looking for a new job, here's how to ensure you end up with a radically candid boss in your next role.

 Your Upward Feedback Starter Kit